inwntr/finance-api/README.md

 ## About

-Haon Finance API provides authentication and financial management features for the Haon Finance web application.
+My Finance API provides authentication and financial management features for the Haon Finance web application.

 Each user's financial data is isolated through authenticated and user-scoped database operations.